 Just outside the museum, there is a lifesize bronze statue of Sherlock Holmes.
 Hidden on the statue and the commemorative plates are even more clues: sixty in total, one for each of the stories published by Conan Doyle.

-Head to the Sherlock Lounge in Meiringen for drinks, and don't miss the delicious Sherlock Holmes fondue blend from the Molkerei Tschümperlin dairy!
+KrimiSpass Meiringen is a free, two-hour experience for hobby detectives.
+After finding all the QR codes and solving the case, head to the Sherlock Lounge in Meiringen for drinks.
+Finally, don't miss the delicious Sherlock Holmes fondue blend from the Molkerei Tschümperlin dairy!

 No visit to Meiringen is complete without the 120-meter tall Reichenbach Falls.

 It is well possible to hike from the Sherlock Holmes Museum to Willigen, then Schwendi, and finally to the location where Holmes and his arch-enemy tumbled into the gorge.
 From this spot, continue to Zwirgi and hop back onto the Reichenbachfall funicular to the valley.

 Or you could take the Reichenbach funicular both ways.
 In any case, it makes perfect sense to purchase a combination ticket for the railway and the museum.